beauterre/MG-dom-jot/resources.md

-## Where we can find Dom-Jot
+# Where we can find Dom-Jot
-Credits for finding most infor go to https://memory-alpha.fandom.com/wiki/Dom-jot
+Credits for finding most info goes to https://memory-alpha.fandom.com/wiki/Dom-jot

 ## Mentions/Footage of Dom-Jot
 TNG: "Tapestry"